 e-learning module

-Take our interactive e-learning module on internet safety, suicide and self-harm, developed in partnership with Health Education England elearning for healthcare.
+Take our free open access e-learning module on internet safety, suicide and self-harm, developed in partnership with Health Education England elearning for healthcare.

 We’ve developed an e-learning module to provide practitioners with an engaging and interactive way to learn about internet safety, suicide and self-harm.